 On the morning of June 1st 2014, I woke up with the worst hangover ever and I’d endured some devastating hangovers in my life.
-Sunglasses well into the nighttime kinda hangovers and this one was a two pair of shades, forty paracetamol kind of hangover.
-Finally, I open my eyes, noticing stickers on my chest and slowly the previous evening’s activities began to unfold in my mind; copious amounts of whiskey, pain, hospital, shame.
+Sunglasses well into the nighttime kinda hangovers.
+This one was two pairs of shades, forty paracetamol kind of hangover.
+Finally, I opened my eyes and noticed stickers on my chest.
+Slowly the previous evening’s activities began to unfold in my mind; copious amounts of whiskey, pain, hospital, shame.
 I knew something had to change.
 I knew I was at the end and that I couldn’t carry on living like this but I had no idea where to begin.
 The thought of not drinking scared the shit of me.
 All my friends were drinkers.
 All the activities we did involved drinking.
 My whole life revolved around the pub or the consumption of alcohol.
 Without it, I would have nothing.
 I had no hobbies.
 No creative outlets.
 No spiritual path.
 No girlfriend.
 No nothing.
 Drinking was my everything.
 The previous evening in the hospital, the Doctor had told me to lay off the drink for two weeks or I could do some serious damage to my liver.
 This was the second warning that my liver had given me in three years and honestly, I was worried.
 I imagined the third warning would mean cirrhosis, liver disease or worse.
 I promised the doctor and myself that I wouldn’t drink alcohol for the two weeks as advised.

 The next day at work was brutal.
 I still had a hangover and reality had started to creep back in.
-My financial situation took centre stage and hung around my neck like a lead life jacket.
+My financial situation took centre stage and danced loud all day.
 This caused me to be moody, irritable and generally not very nice to be around.
 Which apparently was normal.
-It’s just that I was “Too hungover to notice,” before.
+It’s just that I was “too hungover to notice,” before.
 This carried on for the first week.
 And then the second.
 In those two weeks, I stayed away from the pub as I was gasping for a drink and sitting in the pub is where I went wrong the first time.
 I started going to the sauna because I was convinced it would help clean me out.
-I watched films, read, spoke to people who I’d known a long time, anything and everything to keep me busy because the slightest thing would make me want a drink.
+I watched films, read books, spoke to people who I’d known a long time, anything and everything to keep me busy because the slightest thing would make me want a drink.
 And everything reminded me of drinking; Look it’s nearly home time… pub time.
 Feeling stressed?
 Have a drink.
 Had a good day?
 Have a drink.
 Somebody pissed you off?
 Have a drink.
 Then there is the advertising constantly reminding me that I was missing out on great times and beautiful women.
 Thankfully the feeling I had sitting on the side of the road, lost and broken, was still pretty fresh in my mind.
 Like a friend of mine says, “When I drink it isn’t a Bacardi Breezer advert,” how right he is.

-By staying busy I managed to do the two weeks that the Doctor recommended but I’d started to feel better so I opted to do another two weeks.
+By staying busy I managed to do the two weeks that the Doctor recommended.
+I’d started to feel better so I opted to do another two weeks.
 In true addict style; if I feel this good after two weeks without a drink, imagine how good I’ll feel after four.
 So that’s what I did, another two weeks.
-I had a bit of a routine going by this point; swimming twice a week, practicing guitar, reading all the half-read books I’d started, talking with people I knew, I stayed away from pubs, meditated, when the urge to “Get out of my head,” basically escape my thoughts happened I just let it pass.
+I had a bit of a routine going by this point; swimming twice a week, practising the guitar, reading all the half-read books I’d started, talking with people I knew, I stayed away from pubs, meditated, when the urge to “get out of my head” happened I just let it pass.